Project Manager Salaries: How Much Does a Project Manager Make?

 Architectural Project Manager Salary

-Salaries for architectural project managers are fairly similar to construction management.
-This is likely due to the large amount of overlap between the two fields.
-Ziprecruiter currently reports their average annual project manager salaries as $75k a year.
-Many of the highest paying cities for architectural project managers are in California, including San Mateo, Berkeley, and Richmond.
-Keep that in mind if you live on the west coast— it may be worth moving for higher pay, but you need to consider the cost of living in these areas as well.
+Many of the highest-paying cities for architectural project managers are in California, including San Mateo, Berkeley, and Richmond.
+So, if you want to live on the coast— it may be worth moving for higher pay, but you need to consider the cost of living in these areas as well.

 Entry Level Project Manager Salary

-Now that you know about some of the specialized branches, it’s time to switch gears into more general information.
+Now that you know about some of the specialized branches, it’s time to switch gears to more general information.
 This information serves as a great baseline to use when looking at salaries for project management branches that don’t have as much information online.

 Senior Project Manager Salary

 “The last step of your career path will be working as a senior project manager.
 By this point you likely have over a decade of experience and a position that matches your skills.
-This quite naturally comes with a much higher annual salary compared to your earlier positions.”
+This quite naturally comes with a much higher annual salary compared to your earlier project manager positions.“

 Project Manager Salary FAQs